itamarBachar/itamarbachar/README.md

 ## :rocket: Languages and Tools
 - Python
-- JavaScript
 - Java
-- React
 - C/C++

 ## :mailbox: Contact Me
 - **LinkedIn**: (https://www.linkedin.com/in/itamar-bachar/)
 - **Email**: itamarb25@gmail.com

-If you're interested in collaborating on a project, or just want to chat, feel free to reach out!
+If you're interested in collaborating on a project or just want to chat,feel free to reach out!
 I'm always eager to connect with fellow tech enthusiasts.

 ---